wikinodes-net/wikinodes/README.md

 - Can create n groups with specific users
 - Creator of groups has admin role
 - Admins can give admin to other users
-- Admins can add and remove users from groups
+- Admins can add and remove (non-admin) users from groups

 ### Sharing Pages & Collections